-THE JOB that TV presenters do vary depends on the type of show they do.
-You can be narrating a documentary, reading the news, hosting a talk or game show, regardless of the niche, the overall general expectations from a TV presenter continues to be the same.
+The job that TV presenters do varies depends on the type of show they have.
+You can be narrating a documentary, reading the news, hosting a talk or facilitating a game show.
+Regardless of the niche, the overall general expectations from a TV presenter continues to be the same.

-The main thing that employers look for TV presenters are your actual experience on the job and practical skills.
-Although additional qualifications such as the following would help you get a job as a presenter.
+The main things that employers look for TV presenters are your actual experience on the job and practical skills.
+Although additional qualifications such as your following would help you get a job as a presenter.

-Since you will be working on and off the camera, a good knowledge on how media production runs would be to your advantage.
-It would allow you to adapt to the pace of the job and the capacity to flow with the ins and outs of the business.
+Since you will be working on and off the camera, good knowledge of how media production runs would work to your advantage.
+It would allow you to adapt to the pace of the job and give you the capacity to flow with the ins and outs of the business.

 2. Journalism, Media or Communication Studies

-Similar to what I have discussed above, but this qualification gives you an in-depth skill of how media production works.
+Similar to what I have discussed above, this qualification gives you in-depth knowledge of how media production works.
 It educates you on the ethics and moral codes of the business, how to handle sensitive topics and of course the broad overview of the whole industry as well.

 The show will be broadcasted regionally, nationwide or internationally.
 This means you will become a public figure.
 As a public figure, you will be subjected to certain standards, quite often high and difficult to maintain.
 So you should always be at your best, in terms of carrying yourself and presenting yourself to others.

-Presenters don’t just simply read from cue cards, they provide transition between the show’s segments, interview guests, communicate with the production staff while on air.
+Presenters don’t just simply read from cue cards, they provide a transition between the show’s segments, interview guests, communicate with the production staff while on air.
 It’s a high pressured job.
-Presence of mind and being sharp and intelligent is mandatory with this type of jobs.
+The presence of mind and being sharp and intelligent is mandatory with this type of job.